TheSmashy/TFU/CARE.md

 - **Threads & O-rings:** A light wipe-down with a cloth is usually enough.
 If dirty, use a dry toothbrush or cotton swab.

 ## Lubrication
 - Apply a **thin film of silicone grease** to O-rings when they appear dry or after cleaning.
+We recommend Super Lube 21030 Synthetic Multi-Purpose Grease.
 - Do not use petroleum-based lubricants — they can degrade rubber.

 ## Batteries